FK76exe/NR2003-stats-generator/README.md

 ## Progress Made
 - Got scraper working

-# TODO
+# Add-Season-Stuff
-- add series from website
-- show race results
-- edit driver in race results
-- entries and teams
+- make seasons its own thing: link to a series, and link races to a season